-Pull the chicken from the fridge an hour in room temperature before you plan to cook it.
+Start by salting the chicken and leave it resting for 30 minutes.
+Add the buttermilk in a mixing bowl with a lid or a Ziplock bag and leave it marinating overnight in the refrigerator.
+Pull the chicken from the fridge an hour before you plan to cook it.
 Preheat the oven to 425 F with a rack in the center position.

 Remove the chicken and place on a roasting pan.
 I used an aluminum disposable pan from the grocery store and it worked perfectly.
 You can pat dry some of the buttermilk off the chicken and the pan with a paper towel.
 Make sure to tie the chicken with the butchers twine before sticking it in the oven.

 Slide the pan all the way to the back of the oven so the legs are facing the back left corner of the oven.
 (Back corners are the hottest parts of the oven).
 Roast for 20 minutes and then drop the heat down to 400F and cook for another 10 minutes.

 Rotate the chicken so the legs are facing the right back corner of the oven and cook for another 30 minutes.
 Turn the oven off and let it rest inside for 10 minutes.
 The chicken is still cooking even though the oven is off!

 What to serve with Buttermilk Whole Roasted Chicken

 - Roasted Vegetables: Roast a medley of seasonal vegetables such as carrots, potatoes, Brussels sprouts, or asparagus alongside the chicken.
 Toss them in olive oil, salt, and your choice of herbs for a flavorful accompaniment.

 - Mashed Potatoes: Creamy mashed potatoes make a classic and comforting side dish.
 Serve them with some gravy made from the pan drippings of the roasted chicken for extra flavor.